bigfix/developer.bigfix.com/site/reference/types/substring.md

 Returns the position within the string of the substring.

 {{#example}}
-Q: start of substring &quot;or&quot; of &quot;to be or not to be&quot;
+Q: start of substring "or" of "to be or not to be"
 A: 6
 {{/example}}